yetmorecode/proline-resource-editor/doc/format.md

 ## VGA color palettes

-Color palettes are described by their size folled by simply 256 rgb colors as fed into the VGA DAC (256 * 3 bytes).
+Color palettes are described by their size followed by the 256 rgb colors as supposed to be fed into the VGA DAC (256 * 3 bytes).

 ```
 ddw size